AMReX-Astro/MAESTROeX/README.md

 ## Getting started

+- MAESTROeX requires a C++ compiler that supports the C++11 standard, a Fortran compiler that supports the Fortran 2003 standard, and a C compiler that supports the C99 standard.
+Several compiler suites are supported, including GNU, Intel, PGI and Cray.
+GNU Make is also required, as is Python (>= 2.7, including 3) and standard tools available in any Unix-like environments (e.g., Perl and `sed`).

 - To stay up-to-date with MAESTROeX, you will want to periodically pull changes from the repository by typing `git pull`.